Environment

 For more information on the Group’s commitment to sustainable supply chain procurement, see “Procurement.”

-Procurement with low environmental footprint
+Procurement with a low environmental footprint

-The Group requires all its raw materials and component suppliers to comply with their national and regional regulations on the use of hazardous substances and materials.
+The Group requires all of its raw materials and component suppliers to comply with their respective national and regional regulations on the use of hazardous substances and materials.
 The Group also requires suppliers to eliminate the use of chemical products from the early stages if any hazardous substances are suspected in such products.

 Relevant Information